steviesc/steviesc/README.md

 <p align="center">
   <br>
-  I'm Stella Chen, I made a bold leap into the world of software development to merge my analytical skills with my love for technology.
+  I’m Stella Chen, and I dove into software to mix my knack for analytics with a love for tech.
   <br>
  Currently pursuing my Master's in Software Development at Boston University, I’m all about crafting scalable, efficient apps that users love.
   <br> <br>